 11. Update the Lighting

 Exterior lighting is also another easy to swap out double whammy – better lighting is safer and can be more stylish too.
 And it doesn’t have to be expensive.
 Shop around, scope out sales and update those lights!
+We updated the lights on both sides of the garage and under the front porch and it made a world of difference in bringing our 25 year old house into this decade!

 12. Put Out Planters

 Potted plants can add a lot of beauty and literal life to your front porch and home.
+Opt for a classic color and shape and then just change out the plants with the seasons.

 Porch Planters